Edgar-Carpinteyro/Week-10-JavaScript-Web-Application-with-Random-API/README.md

 This is a simple web app that displays random pictures of dogs using the [Dog API](https://dog.ceo/dog-api/).

 ## How to run the project
-1. Clones this repository to your local machine.
+1. Clone this repository to your local machine.
 2. Navigate to the project folder and run the following commands to intall the dependencies:
 - npm create vite@latest
 - npm i axios